justeattakeaway/pie/apps/pie-docs/src/foundations/illustration/product.md

 ### Small scale illustration

-Our small illustrations are designed to be simpler with fewer details, making them suitable to used at smaller sizes and for use in containers, modals, or compact designs.
+Our small illustrations are designed to be simpler with fewer details, making them suitable to be used at smaller sizes and for use in containers, modals, or compact designs.

 {% contentPageImage {
     src: "../../../assets/img/foundations/illustration/product/stampcards-small.png",